-Because of President Biden's new prescription drug law, in 2025, your yearly out-of-pocket drug costs will be capped at \$2,000.
+In 2025, your yearly out-of-pocket drug costs will be capped at \$2,000.
 If you have Medicare drug coverage (Part D) and your drug costs are high enough to reach this cap, you don't have to pay a copayment or coinsurance for Part D drugs for the rest of the calendar year.
-Starting in 2025, you'll also have the option of spreading your drug costs across monthly payments throughout the year.
+You also have the option of spreading your drug costs across monthly payments throughout the year.
 Go to page 83.